 If you see a dust storm forming in the distance, exit the roadway immediately.

 Here are some other tips to help drivers safely in Sandstorm:

-- First Thing you have to do is reduce speed and turn on driving lights
+- The first Thing you have to do is reduce speed and turn on the driving lights

 - If possible Pull off the roadway

-After you are completely off the traveled portion of the roadway:
+After you are completely off the travelled portion of the roadway:

 - Keep your car radio on

 - If you are on the freeway, leave the freeway at an exit ramp, if possible.

 - Wait until visibility is at least 300 feet before re-entering the roadway.

 - Heavy rain may follow the dust storm.